Yangiboev/request-counter/readme.md

 This is a simple server which is being develeped by Dilmurod

-* Your time should be focused on creating something amazing.
+* Our time should be focused on creating something amazing.
 A project that solves a problem and helps others

-* You shouldn't be doing the same tasks over and over.

-* You should element DRY principles to the rest of your life :smile:
+* I should element DRY principles to the rest of your life :smile:

+* I assume that  the web server is synchronous, if the other case (asynchronous), then I would have to guard my counter using a mutex or atomic in order to prevent my server from being hit with race-condition bugs.
+However, I believe that locking would be expensive if we get hit a high-performance scenario.

+* After considering a high-performance scenarios that thousands of requests could come in at the very same time, I thought that I need proper synchronization.
+The concurrency model of golang makes it easy to serialize all accesses to the application's state: no (explicit) mutexes are required.

 <!-- GETTING STARTED -->